aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 __Description__

-Tilde `~` symbol should be used for string concatenation as it automatically convert variables to string.
+Tilde `~` symbol should be used for string concatenation as it automatically converts variables to a string.

 __Example__